Spencer-Easton/Apps-Script-Gmail-Push-Notifications/README.md

 1)makeTopic()
 2)subscribe()
 3)grantPublishRights()
 4)run as web app pointing to GmailAuthWindow()
-5) enrollEmail() must be ran atleast one a week to remail active.
+5) enrollEmail() must be ran atleast one a week to remain active.
-5)Logging will start at this point.
+6)Logging will start at this point.